Hot Info

 USACE launches new Regulatory Request System

 The U.S. Army Corps of Engineers Regulatory Program has launched its beta version of the national Regulatory Request System, or RRS.
-During the initial phases of the RRS rollout, our regulatory process in the St. Paul District will remain unchanged.
+During the initial phases of the RRS rollout, our regulatory process in the St. Paul District remains unchanged.
 We will be collaborating closely with our state permitting agencies and will continue to keep the public informed of any changes in permit application procedures that may arise during the RRS rollout.

 The St. Paul District Regulatory Program strongly encourages pre-application meetings, where regulatory team members can provide valuable advice to permit applicants to help streamline the permit process.
 We will also continue to prepare jurisdictional determinations that result in reducing, expediting, or eliminating permit requirements.
 Our regulatory project managers will continue to actively identify non-jurisdictional waters on project sites and prepare jurisdictional determinations to eliminate permit requirements on those waters.
 We are generally unable to divert resources from permitting activities to prepare jurisdictional determinations where there is no project proposal.
 This approach supports timely permit decisions and ensures we meet the public's needs effectively.